×

 Key Takeaways

-- Knee pain during folding can arise from injuries, arthritis, or conditions like fibromyalgia, emphasizing the need for accurate diagnosis and tailored treatment plans.
+• Knee pain while folding can result from injuries, arthritis, or conditions like fibromyalgia—accurate diagnosis is essential for effective treatment.

-- Common injuries leading to knee pain include meniscus tears, ligament injuries, and patellar tendonitis, each requiring specific management approaches for recovery.
+• Common injuries include meniscus tears, ligament injuries, and patellar tendonitis, each requiring specific management.

 Understanding Knee Pain While Folding